-TRAUMA is anything that overwhelms our ability to cope, where our resources are exceeded.
+TRAUMA is any frightening or emotionally overwhelming experience or event that exceeds our ability to cope.
 1in 7 of us will experience a significant trauma by the age of 18.
-Some will experience a single traumatic event and for others it may be a series of events or occurring over prolonged periods of time.
+Some will experience a single traumatic event and for others it may be a series of events occurring over prolonged periods of time.

 3 Things to know that can help us understand and overcome trauma:

 There is trauma, terrible things happen to human beings.

 We can overcome trauma, humans are hard wired to survive, otherwise we would not be here.
 As a species we evolved ways of surviving attack, loss, abuse etc...

 Healing trauma is about meeting the body, by paying attention to feelings in the body we can learn to self-regulate strong emotions and teach our brains that the past threat is no longer present.
 It is over and we are now safe.
 (Haines, S. 2016.
 Trauma is Really Strange)